Walmart hires off-duty officers ahead of El Paso reopening

 Martin said it’s unclear how long Walmart will continue to staff every location.

-Pay for the off-duty officers is about $50 per hour depending on their rank, or about double their hourly wage.
+The off-duty officers are paid about $50 per hour, depending on their rank, which is about double the officers’ full-time hourly wage.

-Walmart declined to discuss the hiring of police officers, the costs, or if they are taking similar steps in other cities.
+Walmart officials declined to discuss the hiring of police officers, the costs, or if the company is taking similar steps in other cities.

 Garcia said in a statement that shoppers may notice additional security at the Walmart that is reopening “to help facilitate traffic flow and support other store needs.”

-Some victims of the attack are now suing Walmart over the lack of security, arguing that its method for evaluating security boils down to an inadequate algorithm.
+Some victims are suing Walmart over the lack of security on the day of the attack, arguing that the company’s method of evaluating security boils down to an inadequate algorithm.

 On a recent Friday morning, brothers Robert and Jaime Serrano ate pizza in the food court of a Sam’s Club — Walmart’s membership-based store — adjacent to the shooting site.